-We attempt to avoid the use of packing after sinus surgery, however about 10-20% of the time in order to ensure the best possible outcome after surgery we will use some form of packing.
+We attempt to avoid the use of packing after nasal surgery, however about 10-20% of the time in order to ensure the best possible outcome after surgery we will use some form of packing.
 When packing is used nasal saline spray use is still very important.
 The packing will be removed by the physician 3-7 days after surgery.
-If no packing is used following endoscopic sinus surgery we will use a gel solution that coats the inner surfaces of the nose to stop any bleeding resulting from surgery.
+If no packing is used we will use a gel solution that coats the inner surfaces of the nose to stop any bleeding resulting from surgery.
 This gel will dissolve with the use of the saline nasal spray.
-If the nasal septum is straightened, thin Teflon® splints will be sewn inside the nose to assist in keeping the septum straight while it is healing.
-The Teflon® splints are removed by Dr. Alford 1 week after surgery.
-Removal of the splints is usually painless.